Syncplay/syncplay/README.md

 The client affects the following files:
 * Modifying .syncplay file in %APPDATA% (or $HOME on Linux version) folder to store configuration information.

+Note: This behaviour can be disabled by using the `--no-store` command-line switch (see "Command-line switches", above)

 ## How to report bugs

 You can report bugs through https://github.com/Uriziel/syncplay/issues but first please check to see if your problem has already been reported.